What Is Full Coverage Car Insurance in Florida?

 The Gap Between Your Loan Balance and Actual Cash Value

 If your car is totaled, your insurer pays the actual cash value (ACV), which is often thousands less than what you owe on your loan.
 This gap leaves you responsible for paying off a car you no longer own.
-Gap insurance covers this difference, but it's not included in full coverage; you must purchase it separately through your lender or insurer.
-Drivers who finance or lease should strongly consider adding gap coverage.
-Coverage applies only if this type is included in your policy.
-State minimums and lender requirements vary.
+Gap insurance covers this difference, but it's not part of full coverage.
+You must purchase it separately through your lender or insurer.
+Drivers who finance or lease should add gap coverage.

 Road_trip icon